AmirMustafa/Quotes-App-Laravel/readme.md

-# Quotation App Laravel
+# Quotes App Laravel

-Quotation App deveoped in Laravel.
+Quotation App developed in Laravel.

 1. This project is developed in end to end Laravel.
 You can add Author and their Quotation.
 2. Single Author can have many quotations.